 Moremi Crossing offers some superb safari activities.
 The availability of many of these depends on water levels, as indicated with an asterisk in the list below.
 Please note, there’s a minimum age requirement of 12 years for walks and mokoro excursions.

 Expertly guided game walks- These take place on Chief’s Island, which is located just north of camp.
 Chief’s is the largest island in the Delta, measuring 70 by 15 kilometres.
 It’s made up of sprawling plains and abundant woodlands.
-All Big Five are in residence – lion, rhino, leopard, elephant, and buffalo!
+All Big Four are in residence – lion leopard, elephant, and buffalo!
 There are numerous smaller predators and herbivores too, such as cheetah, hyena, giraffe, wildebeest, zebra, and all sorts of antelopes.
 As well as looking out for the big game, you can take time to concentrate on the island’s plants, insects, and vibrant birdlife.

 Boat cruises*- This activity is fantastic for getting to know the wildlife of the waters.
 You’ll explore the Boro river, spotting hippos, crocodiles, and a wealth of waterbirds, not least jacana, malachite kingfisher, and (if you’re lucky!) the mysterious Pel’s fishing owl.

 Mokoro excursions*- Boarding a mokoro is highly recommended for safarists hoping to get really close to the Boro’s inhabitants.
 As the mokoro, a dug-out canoe, doesn’t have a motor, you can concentrate on the sounds as well as the sights of the river.

 Fishing*- Why not while away a few hours fishing on the Boro river?
 Please note, as well as being dependent on water levels, fishing isn’t available during January and February, as this is breeding season.